uhasker/getting-things-done-in-next-js/src/chapter10/01-setup.md

 > Of course, you need to specify the actual database URL you copied from Supabase instead of `$YOUR_DATABASE_URL_HERE`.

+Don't forget to add `.env` to `.gitignore`, you don't want to leak your environment variables!

 ### Setup Drizzle

 Next, we need to set up Drizzle.
+You already know this from the Drizzle chapter.

 Install Drizzle and `dotenv`: